hcts-hra/heidenc/content/bibliography.md

 *Haidao tushuo* 海道圖説 (orig. by John William King, according to handwritten note on this book in University of Michigan Library) orally translated by John Fryer (1839-1928), noted down by Wang Dejun 王德均, Shanghai : Jiangnan zhizaoju 江南製造局, 1874.
 9 vols., No illustrations.
 Probably translation of *The China Pilot, comprising the coasts of China, Korea, and Manchuria; the sea of Japan, the gulfs of Tartary and Amur, and the sea of Okhotsk.
 Compiled from various sources by staff commander John W. King*.
 (4. ed. **Published**: London, Printed for the Hydrographic Office, Admiralty, 1864. )

 Availability: Open Access at [Hong Kong Public Libararies](https://mmis.hkpl.gov.hk/_ss?fz=海道圖說&d=1875).
 UC Berkeley.
-Harvard Yenching has copy in 10 vols, vol. 10 is dealing with the Changjiang.
-No Copy in Heidelberg. xxxx
+Harvard Yenching has copy in 10 vols, and vol. 10 is dealing with the Changjiang.
+No Copy in Heidelberg. xxxx.

 ---